ssaeed85/dsc-ph5-MarsTerrainAnomalyDetection/README.md

 # Mars Anomaly Detection

 Using the model we can now parse an image of large area of mars to annotate different identifiable features.
-Here is one such example where the model was used to highlight all craters with a 90%  confidence threshold.
+Here is one such example where the model was used to highlight all craters with a 99%  confidence threshold.

 ![img](./savedFigs/example_map.jpg) ![img](./savedFigs/Annotated_map.png)

-Clearly, the model missed a few obvious craters.
+Clearly, the model missed a few obvious craters but there is a lot of overlap in areas with high density of craters.

 # Conclusions: